tricornerlab/tricornerlab/README.md

 - 👋 Hi, we are @tricornerlab
 - 👀 we are interested in coworkers
-- 💞️ I’m looking to collaborate on frontend nad graphic design, as well as ai and CMS implementations
+- 💞️ I’m looking to collaborate on frontend and graphic design, as well as ai and CMS implementations
 - 📫 How to reach me ...

 <!---